niltwill/capcom-mods/README.md

 [Google Drive](https://drive.google.com/file/d/1tTTFD53eHFTz-uxyvcQstc7uXBxbgJz2/view?usp=sharing)<br>
 [MediaFire](https://www.mediafire.com/file/k1u6ag7mlks03pk/tracklist.txt/file)

 [^1]: Note that this contains a self-extracting archive instead to evade the automatic virus-check that would flag the script's executable file as false positive.
-It should work on Windows, and can be easily extracted manually elsewhere too.
+It should work on Windows, and can be easily extracted manually in other operating systems too, by using [7-Zip](https://www.7-zip.org/download.html).